Performance Evaluation of an RFSoC Operating in a 1.25 Tesla Magnetic Field: Testing

 \subsection{Non-orthogonal Magnetic Field Operation}

 For the testing described in Section \ref{sec:testing_loopback}, the magnetic field was oriented orthogonally to the RFSoC and PCB.
 However, if the RFSoC is to be used in the Belle II detector, it will need to operate in non-orthogonal field configurations.
 Therefore, the RFSoC board was tested in two additional configurations at 1.25 T, as shown in Figure \ref{fig:test_pic_rotate}.
 In the first non-orthogonal configuration, the board was rotated about its X-axis by 51$^\circ$.
 In the second configuration, the board was rotated about its Y-axis by 42$^\circ$.
 Ideally, these rotations would have been 90$^\circ$, but the physical dimensions of the board and its cabling prevented this.
-Consequently, the rotations achieved that represent the maximum feasible configurations within the magnet's gap.
+Due to a miscommunication regarding the actual size of the magnet gap, it was mistakenly assumed that the board could be larger than the available space, leading to a PCB design that exceeded the intended dimensions for accommodating 90$^\circ$ orientations.
+As a result, the rotations achieved represent the maximum feasible configurations within the unexpectedly limited space.

 For each of these non-orthogonal field configurations, 100 waveforms per channel were collected at 1.25 T, and compared with the orthogonal configuration described in Section \ref{sec:testing_loopback}.
 An FFT plot for ADC channel 6, overlaying the three configurations, is presented in Figure \ref{fig:Rotate_FFT_ADC}.
 An SFDR of approximately 62 dBFS was measured in both non-orthogonal field configurations, comparable to the SFDR observed in the orthogonal configuration.
 This indicates that the RFSoC has significant immunity to strong external magnetic fields, even at different incident angles of the magnetic field.